-Full transparency is needed on shipowners’ emissions data but it may take several years for the full impact of the International Maritime Organization’s rules and banks efforts green financing to emerge.
+Full transparency is needed on shipowners’ emissions data, but it may take several years for the full impact of the International Maritime Organization’s rules and banks’ efforts in green financing to emerge.

 That was the conclusion of Michael Parker, Citi’s chairman of global shipping, logistics and offshore.

-Parker, who is also chairman of the Poseidon Principles, said the data needed for compliance with the IMO regulations.
+Parker, who is also chairman of the Poseidon Principles, said that the data is needed for compliance with IMO regulations.

 “All that should be in the public domain,” he said.

-Currently this is confidential on the IMO database and legally belongs to the shipowner.
+The information is currently confidential in the IMO database and legally owned by the shipowner.

 “We need every shipowner to publicise that data,” he said, explaining that the IMO should make it public.